 The enrollment of incoming students in particular math courses is based on an analysis of student's high school or transfer transcripts.
 Enrollment recommendations take into account mathematics courses previously taken, the grades received in those courses, overall grade point averages, and math ACT scores.
-These recommendations also take into account a student's intended major.
+These recommendations also consider a student's intended major.